-Assistant Coach Michael Wernicki is in his eighth year as part of the Youngstown State coaching staff.
-Wernicki enters his 10th year as an assistant coach on the Division I level and his 16th season overall coaching college basketball.
+Michael Wernicki is in his 12th year as part of the Youngstown State coaching staff and was named Associate Head Coach prior to the start of the 2016-17 season.
+Wernicki enters his 14th year as an assistant coach on the Division I level and his 20th season overall coaching college basketball.

-Since his arrival at YSU, the Guins have had three first-team all-league selections and four all-newcomer team honorees.
+Since his arrival at YSU, the Guins have had six first- or second-team all-league selections, a defensive player of the year and six all-newcomer/all-freshman team honorees.

-Last season, Kendrick Perry was named All-Horizon League First-Team after leading the league in scoring (16.8 ppg) and steals (2.4 spg).
+In 2011-12, Perry was named All-Horizon League First-Team after leading the league in scoring (16.8 ppg) and steals (2.4 spg).
 The Guins set a school mark with 270 3-pointers made.
-Blake Allen led the league with 91 3-pointers and Damian Eargle led the league with 116 blocked shots.
+Allen led the league with 91 3-pointers and Eargle led the league with 116 blocked shots.

 Allen and Perry ranked first and second in the league in assist-to-turnover ratio.